-Some plants thrive on humidity and dim lighting and these make the best indoor plants for bathroom spaces.
+Want to turn your bathroom into a mini jungle oasis?
+Some plants thrive on humidity and dim lighting, and these make the best indoor plants for bathroom spaces.
 Even a small bathroom can benefit from some green plants.
 They brighten the space, add oxygen and cleanse the air, and they just look nice.

 You may worry that your plants won’t live in the bathroom unless you have a window to let sunlight in.
-While having a bathroom window gives you more options of plant choices, you don’t need to completely rule out plants due to lack of windows.
+While having a bathroom window gives you more options for plant choices, you don’t need to completely rule out plants due to a lack of windows.

 Many plants can and do thrive in bathroom spaces, even when they don’t have windows.
 These are usually plants that do not require any type of direct sunlight, plants that can do well under artificial lighting, and those that do well in humid conditions (so many tropical varieties).
 Let’s take a look at some good choices for bathroom plants.